Most beautiful gardens in Florence to visit

 Bardini Gardens

 The gardens take their name from Stefano Bardini, a Florentine antiques dealer.
 In the 19th century he bought two adjacent ancient gardens and transformed them into a magnificent open-air showroom.
-One of them was a baroque garden from the XVII century, while the other one was an English garden, and you can still clearly see the difference.
+One of them was a baroque garden from the XVII century, while the other one was an English garden.
+You can still clearly see the difference.
 Among olive trees and roses, Bardini displayed statues and architectural pieces from the past which he then sold to foreign collectors.

 The Bardini gardens are known for the gorgeous view of Florence that can be enjoyed from the terrace at the top of the baroque staircase, where there is a café.
 But above all they are famous for the wisteria pergola, which blooms in spring, turning into a fragrant violet tunnel.
 Spring is of course the best time to visit this place, when colorful irises are blooming at the sides of the baroque staircase.
 But actually it’s enjoyable at any time of the year, thanks to the view of the city.